-Found 0 - 10 results of 10 programs matching keyword "speed of time"
+Found 0 - 10 results of 12 programs matching keyword "speed of time"

+Images courtesy of Ken Murphy.
+Music by Wayne Grim.
 Come out to play on the concrete slides at Seward Street Mini Park in the Castro.
 A series of speed tests guided by physicist Paul Doherty takes on the question asked by sliders everywhere: How can I go faster?

 This After Dark event examined time's many faces through activities and presentations featuring honeybees, jump-shot photography, antique timepieces, and a performance by Gamelan Sari Raras.
 The Exploratorium Eclipse team drives back to Urumqi with our partners from XJTV, after the live broadcast.
 It was pretty hot, probably above 40 C most of the way, and a 14 hour drive.
 This is a time-compressed video of of the trip out to the Weizi Gorge (Yiwu) along Chinas cloud-covered Silk Road.
 Ken Murphy, creator of A History of the Sky a time-lapse visualization that will span an entire yeartalks about his project during the After Dark event, Resolution.